substack/trust-log/readme.markdown

 Optionally set `opts.tofu` to `true` to set "trust on first use" mode.
 This mode trusts the first replicated key during replication if the log is empty.

+If `opts.identity` is not provided, trust will be written into a secondary location that is not signed.
+This is useful for relay servers that have no identity of their own but need to trust other keys.

 Using [sodium](https://npmjs.com/package/sodium) you can do:

 ```